Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: A Simple generalization to : Proof of Theorem A Simple generalization to : Proof of Theorem 2

-For the lower bound, we change Lemma \ref{lem:frozen} and Lemma \ref{lem:Abound} into the following lemmas. \begin{lemma} In a random coloring of the tree $T$, the probability that a vertex of $T$ is not frozen is at most~$b^{-1}$. \end{lemma} \begin{lemma} \end{lemma} Then, by exactly the same way as in Section \ref{lbbelow}, we can show that the mixing time and the relaxation time of the Glauber dynamics on the complete tree $T$ when $\alpha \ge 2$ is lower bounded by $\Omega(n^{\alpha}) = \Omega(n^{b/(k\ln b)})$.
+For the lower bound, we again place Lemma~\ref{lem:frozen} and Lemma \ref{lem:Abound} into the following lemmas. \begin{lemma} In a random coloring of the tree $T$, the probability that a vertex of $T$ is not frozen is at most $b^{-1}$. \end{lemma}